Udaan (2014 TV series): Plot

 Kamal Narayan, a wealthy landlord in Azadganj village, uses the villagers as bonded labourers.
 Couple Bhuvan Singh and Kasturi face financial difficulty; as collateral for a loan, they has to let Kamal use their unborn child as a servant.
 Then, Kasturi gives birth to a girl and names her Chakor.

 7 years later

 Chakor, now a bonded labourer, is an aspiring marathon runner and has a younger sister, Imli.
 She befriends Kamal's nephew, Vivaan and campaigns for the villagers' rights.
-Unaware, she also has a twin sister, Chunni, who was secretly raised in Mumbai.
+She is unaware that she also has a twin sister, Chunni, who was secretly raised in Mumbai.
 Kamal kills Chunni, motivating Chakor to seek revenge.
 She escapes with her marathon coach to pursue her dreams and vows to return to the village in 10 years.
 Vengeful for the betrayal, Kamal gets Chakor's grandmother buried alive.

 10 years later

 Chakor returns after becoming a famous marathon runner.
 Imli hates her for leaving them all behind.
 Chakor learns about her grandmother's death and gets Kamal and his son, Suraj arrested.
 Vivaan and Chakor fall in love while Imli falls for Suraj.

 However, Suraj comes back as he promised to be a government witness against his father's deeds.
 Later, Kamal tries to kill him for his betrayal but he escapes with the help of Chakor, Imli and Vivaan.
 Suraj, whose marriage is arranged to Tina Raichand, also impregnates Imli.
 A double ceremony is planned for both Suraj and Vivaan.
 Imli explains this to Chakor who conspires to switch places in the ceremony.
 Suraj shows his cruelty by switching them, marrying Imli to Vivaan while he marries Chakor.
 Imli miscarries and later Vivaan and Imli fall in love.
 Kamal Narayan returns and forces Suraj to be a bonded laborer.
 In the process to set him free, Chakor and Suraj also realize their love for each other.

 Imli turns evil and gives Vivaan a sleeping pill, putting him into coma.
 She also conspires with Kamal to have kill Chakor, which presumably succeeds.
 Chakor survives and learns that she's pregnant with Suraj's child.
 Suraj finds Chakor and they reunite and return to Azadganj, after forgiving Imli.
 Kamal kidnaps Chakor and she miscarries.
 In return, Chakor kills Kamal to avenge the deaths of her family and his prior sins.
 She gets jailed for 5 years elsewhere Imli hits Suraj with an iron rod, causing him to lose his memory.